RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 > **NOTE**: Don't worry about reading and understanding the output of `oc describe`.
 Just make sure the command doesn't report errors!

-Run these commands to inspect the elements via Eclipse Che **Terminal** window:
+Run these commands to inspect the elements via CodeReady Workspaces **Terminal** window:

 `oc get bc coolstore`